liftek22/HOV-AV_paper/README.md

 I think I found the origin of error for which the graphs weren;t showing any different scenario to scenario for linkstat analysis!
 Was loading S1 and S1MP for S2,S3 and their MPs respectively!
 No wonder :/

+PROBLEM:  Want to extract gz file to get txt files.
+According to previous notes about, use 7-zip.
+But when I select gz file, 'Extract' option doesn't come automatically.
+SOLUTION: Open the 7-zip program explicitly and  extract the gz file from there.